 |

-From this point on, things will be easier.
+up the Preferences).
+From this point on, things will be

 USING THE MAIN MENU |